Synobsys/synobsys.github.io/ODC-recipes/data-actions.md

 ## Exposing data with ODC

-Contrary to O11 in ODC entities are exposed read only and server actions are not public.
-In general we only expose read only entities and only expose data actions via Service actions for specific use cases.
+Contrary to O11 in ODC entities are always exposed read only and server actions are not public.

+The rule is to expose entities read only and to use Service Actions to expose the CRUD operations.

 ## CRUD Templates